DCarrillo13/Java-Refesher-Course-DC/Linked-List.md

 	- The first, and arguably most important piece, is a variable to hold the **_data_** itself.
 In many languages, we leverage the power of generics to ensure that this LinkedList can store objects of any type that we specify.
 	- The `next` class variable that Node will store will typically be of type Node and will actually contain the next node object in the list (or at least a reference to it).
 We call this variable **_next_** to denote that it is the *next* node.

-Lets take a look at how this concept may look in Java: ~~, but keep in mind, this class design is relatively portable and can be quite easily converted to your language of choice.~~
+Lets take a look at how this concept may look in Java:

 ![](https://github.com/bpinkerton/java-primer-notes/raw/main/images/node.png)